What is Linear Perspective in Renaissance Art?

 Machiavelli entered the service of the Florentine Republic in 1498.

-He was appointed as Secretary to the Second Chancery, which dealt with diplomatic missions and military affairs.
+He was appointed Secretary to the Second Chancery, dealing with diplomatic missions and military affairs.

 This position allowed him to interact with influential leaders and understand political strategies.